George Eman Vaillant: Biography

-Vaillant has been married four times, once to late psychotherapist Leigh McCullough.
-He currently lives in California with his current wife, Diane Highumn a psychiatrist and Harvard Medical School graduate, and step-daughter, Zoe.
+Vaillant has been married four times, once to psychotherapist Leigh McCullough.
+He currently lives in California with his present wife, Diane Highum, MD, a clinical research psychiatrist in Orange County, CA, who also graduated from Harvard Medical School.
+They continue to have friends from earlier days at HMS, most of whom reside in New England, as do many other members of George's family.

 Awards

 Vaillant has received the Foundations Fund Prize for Research in Psychiatry from the American Psychiatric Association, the Strecker Award from The Pennsylvania Hospital, the Burlingame Award from The Institute for Living, and the Jellinek Award for research on alcoholism.
 In 1995 he received the research prize of the International Psychogeriatric Society.

 Editorial board membership

 Vaillant sits on the Honorary International Advisory Board of the Mens Sana Monographs.

 He joined the board of trustees of Alcoholics Anonymous as a Class A (non-alcoholic) trustee in 1998.